Reliquary: Alive With Hope

 Isaac Monte, Netherlands Planter III Crystallized minerals, earthenware form, brass foot and inner well, wood base.
 40.5cm.H / 16in.H |

-We need to be reminded that we are of nature.
+We must remind ourselves that we are of nature.
 What better metaphor than a container designed to support a living plant?
 A reliquary is a venerated shelter for an icon, it is a symbol alive with hope.
 A planter is a reliquary for a living thing that is dependent on your adoration and devotion.
-"Reliquary" invokes an existential confrontation between the illusion we have created about our power, and the reality of our responsibility within nature.
-Reliquary is a call to our guardian instinct, and a prayer for our awareness of our ignorant destruction.
-Reliquary implores us to reject the construct of "nature" to save ourselves. - Damon Crain
+“Reliquary” invokes an existential confrontation between the illusion we have created about our power, and the reality of our responsibility within nature.
+Reliquary is a call to our guardian instinct, and a prayer for deliverance from our ignorant self-destruction.
+Reliquary implores us to reject the construct of “nature”, to save ourselves.

 |